vikstrous/tempts/README.md

     "go.temporal.io/sdk/workflow"
 )

-// Define a new namespace and task queue. var nsDefault = tempts.NewNamespace(client.DefaultNamespace) var queueMain = tempts.NewQueue(nsDefault, "main")
+// Define a new task queue.
+var queueMain = tempts.NewQueue("main")

 // Define a workflow with no parameters and no return. var workflowTypeHello = tempts.NewWorkflow[struct{}, struct{}](queueMain, "HelloWorkflow")